vippsas/vipps-order-management-api/vipps-order-management-api-checklist.md

  - [ ] Avoid Integration pitfalls
     - [ ] The Vipps branding must be according to the [Vipps design guidelines](https://developer.vippsmobilepay.com/docs/vipps-design-guidelines).
-    - [ ] Make sure your customer service, etc has all the tools and information they need available in _your_ system, through the APIs listed in the first item in this checklist, and that they do not need to visit [portal.vipps.no](https://portal.vipps.no)
+    - [ ] Make sure your customer service, etc. has all the tools and information they need available in _your_ system, through the APIs listed in the first item in this checklist, and that they do not need to visit [portal.vipps.no](https://portal.vipps.no)